apptentive/apptentive-ios/README.md

 The Apptentive iOS SDK lets you provide a powerful and simple channel to your customers.
 With it, you can manage your app's ratings, let your customers give you feedback, respond to customer feedback, show surveys at specific points within your app, and more.

-There have been many recent API changes for the 1.0 release.
+There have been many recent API changes for the 1.4 release.
 Please see `docs/APIChanges.md`.

-Note: For developers with apps created before June 28, 2013, please contact us to have your account upgraded to the new Message Center UI on our website.

 ## Install Guide